A-safarji/Time-series-deep-learning/README.md

 * [Contributing](#contributing)

 # Stock Data
 Data are obtained from 2010–01–04 to 2021–11–02 for Apple Inc (AAPL) and exported directly from Yahoo finance.
-Stock price history will be for the past 11 years (including the Covid-19 period) since we use neural networks, and the more data, the better model training.
+Stock price history will be for the past 11 years (including the Covid-19 period).
 * [more about data descrption from here](https://github.com/A-safarji/Time-series-deep-learning/tree/main/Date)

 # Visualising Stacked LSTM Result: